Everything you need to sell online

 3. Spending Advertising Budget Too Fast

-Did you know that costs-per-click in Google AdWords and Facebook jump up 2-3x during the holiday season?
+Did you know that costs-per-click in Google Ads and Facebook jump up 2-3x during the holiday season?
 At that rate, you could easily burn through your advertising budget in the first few days of your campaigns, limiting ad visibility and campaign effectiveness.

 Advertising system forecasts predict user-activity based on historical data like average number of searches and clicks over the previous months.
 These can be misleading stats going into the holiday sales season where consumer behavior is more erratic than previous months.